ABRIDGE SURGERY HOSPITAL DISCHARGE AND OUTPATIENT PRESCRIPTIONS

 Please make sure you provide precise details of your medication including the exact drug name and dosage for each item.

-We do not accept requests or issue prescriptions by telephone, fax or email.
+We do not accept requests or issue prescriptions by telephone or fax.

 The only exception for telephone requests are for housebound patients only.

 It takes 72 hours (three complete working days) to process requests.

 Remember therefore to make allowances for weekends and public holidays, and do try not to let your stock of medication at home get too low or run out altogether.